dylanc2/BYOW/README.md

 # Build Your Own World Design Document

 Final project for CS 61B (data structures).
-Publication of this semester's project has been allowed.
+Publication of this project has been allowed, as future projects will have a different specification.

 **Partner 1:**
 Dylan Chow